PatSvedberg/QuizQuake/README.md

 ## Index
 * The index page is i collected everything.
 Tutorial, quiz and end screen.

+## Features Implemented:
+* Tutorial page
+* Able to pick 1 of 4 answer for each questions
+* Next question button appears if you pick a question only
+* Gives a score if correct and adds it to the scoreboard at the top right corner
+* When finished the game an end screens appears and gives you the final score and the ability to play again

 ## Features Left to Implement:
 * More questions categories